-In the village of Ginostra, in order to ensure a safe and quick evacuation of the population in case of emergency, a pier was built to serve as docking port connecting to the other islands and to the main land.
+In the village of Ginostra, in order to ensure a safe and quick evacuation of the population in case of emergency, a pier was built to serve as docking port connecting to the other islands and to the mainland.

 Radio communication network

-Following the 2002 emergency a synchronous radio network was activated to guarantee full coverage of the archipelago and of the Thyrrhenian side of the coasts of Messina and the regions of Calabria, Lucania and Campania including the Policastro Gulf coastal area and with SSI (the Italian Situation Room) and the Central Operational Headquarters of the Department of Civil Protection in Rome in order to coordinate the potential emergencies in that area.
+Following the 2002 emergency a synchronous radio network was activated to guarantee full coverage of the archipelago and of the Tyrrhenian side of the coasts of Messina and the regions of Calabria, Lucania and Campania including the Policastro Gulf coastal area and with SSI (the Italian Situation Room) and the Central Operational Headquarters of the Department of Civil Protection in Rome in order to coordinate the potential emergencies in that area.

-The Island of Stromboli is an active volcano, whose persistent activity referred to as “stromboliana” presents moderate explosive activity of mid intensity occurring every 10 to 20 minutes, and specifically for this reason is increasingly becoming a coveted tourist destination.
+The Island of Stromboli is an active volcano, whose persistent activity referred to as “stromboliana” presents moderate explosive activity of mid-intensity occurring every 10 to 20 minutes, and specifically for this reason is increasingly becoming a coveted tourist destination.